PACER: A Fully Push-forward-based Distributional Reinforcement Learning Algorithm: Experimental details

-We use the following techniques in Mujoco environments for training stability, all of them are also applied to baseline algorithms for fair comparisons. \begin{itemize} \item \textbf{Observation Normalization}: in mujoco environments, the observation ranges from $-\infty$ to $\infty$.
-We normalize the observations by $clip\big((s - \hat\mu_{s})/(\max(\hat \sigma_{s})), -5, 5\big)$, where $\hat\mu_{s}$ is the mean of observations and $\hat\sigma_{s}$ is the standard deviation of observations. \item \textbf{Reward Scaling}: the reward signal for the environment HumanoidStandup is too large, so we shrink it for numerical stability.
-Notice that the change only reacts on training period, all testing experiments are carried out on the same reward signals. \end{itemize}
+We use the following techniques in MuJoCo environments for training stability, all of them are also applied to baselines for fair comparisons. \begin{itemize} \item \textbf{Observation Normalization}: in MuJoCo environments, the observation ranges from $-\infty$ to $\infty$.
+We normalize the observations by $clip\big((s - \hat\mu_{s})/(\max(\hat \sigma_{s})), -5, 5\big)$, where $\hat\mu_{s}$ is the mean of observations and $\hat\sigma_{s}$ is the standard deviation of observations. \item \textbf{Reward Scaling}: the reward signal for the environment HumanoidStandup is too large, so we shrink it to 0.05 times its original reward for numerical stability.
+Notice that the change only reacts on training period, all testing results are carried out by the original reward signals. \end{itemize}